geek-cookbook/geek-cookbook/manuscript/kubernetes/ingress/traefik/index.md

 ### ConfigMap

 Now we're into the traefik-specific YAMLs.
 First, we create a ConfigMap, containing the entire contents of the helm chart's [values.yaml](https://github.com/traefik/traefik-helm-chart/blob/master/traefik/values.yaml).
 Paste the values into a `values.yaml` key as illustrated below, indented 4 tabs (*since they're "encapsulated" within the ConfigMap YAML*).
-I create this in my flux repo at `traefik/configmap-traefik-helm-chart-value-overrides.yaml`:
+I create this example yaml in my flux repo at `traefik/configmap-traefik-helm-chart-value-overrides.yaml`:

 ??? example "Example ConfigMap (click to expand)"
     ```yaml